 You can verify the SSL configuration by visiting your website and checking for the padlock symbol in your browser’s address bar.
 This symbol indicates that the connection is secure and encrypted.

-Let’s Encrypt certificates are valid for 90 days, so it is crucial to set up automated renewal.
+Let’s Encrypt certificates, which are valid for 90 days, so it is crucial to set up automated renewal.
 By default, Certbot includes a cron job or systemd timer to handle renewals automatically.
 To test the renewal process manually, run the following command:

 sudo certbot renew --dry-run